secretlycarl/onboarderr/README.md

 I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
 I have some ideas to make it better, but getting this all set up in a way that it's customizable and not just for my machine only was a beast itself.

-So you want to improve on this, please do!
+So you want to make it better, please do!
 Fork, pull request, whatever.

 Some improvements I might work on after publishing the initial version -